 Rabbi Cosnowsky's Discretionary Fund: Spent at the discretion of Rabbi Cosnowsky to support worthy projects and help individuals in need.

-Rabbi Kamil's Discretionary Fund: Spent at the discretion of Rabbi Kamil to support worthy projects and help individuals in need.
+Rabbi Wainer's Discretionary Fund: Spent at the discretion of Rabbi Wainer to support worthy projects and help individuals in need.

-Rabbi Bob's Discretionary Fund: Spent at the discretion of Rabbi Bob to support worthy projects and help indivduals in need
+Rabbi Bob's Discretionary Fund: Spent at the discretion of Rabbi Bob to support worthy projects and help individuals in need.

 Ritual & Religious Fund: For the purchase of ritual items and beautification of the sanctuary.

 Robert N. Glass Memorial Library Fund: For the purchase of books and media for the library.